Inverclyde Community Integrated Palliative Outcome Scale

 Other studies have shown that psychosocial and spiritual needs of palliative patients and their families are not identified as they are reluctant to raise these issues in primary care.

-Identification of these specialist needs and referral on to specialist palliative care services is likely to be beneficial.
+If these needs cannot be met in the community by the primary care team, then identification of these specialist needs and referral on to specialist palliative care services is likely to be beneficial.

 - What was the approach?